glee73/fuud/README.md

 FE: run `npm start`

+Or access [https://cs32test.herokuapp.com] to view the version we have hosted on Heroku (Note: there may be some issues on Heroku that aren't on localhost)!

 ## Design
 Our Backend code is organized into packages:
 DataStructures contains our 3 core data structures: restaurants, users, and the posts they make.